Methanol toxicity

 Methanol toxicity (also methanol poisoning) is poisoning from methanol, characteristically via ingestion.
 Symptoms may include an altered/decreased level of consciousness, poor or no coordination, vomiting, abdominal pain, and a specific smell on the breath.
 Decreased vision may start as early as twelve hours after exposure.
 Long-term outcomes may include blindness and kidney failure.
-Ingestion of as little as 3.16 grams of methanol can cause irreversible optic nerve damage, and the oral LD50 for humans is estimated to be 56.2 grams.
+Ingestion of as little as 3.16 grams of methanol can cause irreversible optic nerve damage, and the oral LD50 for humans is estimated to be 56.2 grams of pure methanol.

-Methanol poisoning most commonly occurs following the drinking of windshield washer fluid.
+Methanol poisoning most commonly occurs following the drinking of tainted alcoholic beverages made with windshield washer fluid.
 This may be accidental or as part of an attempted suicide.
 Toxicity may also rarely occur through extensive skin exposure or breathing in fumes.
 When the body breaks down methanol it results in the creation of metabolite byproducts such as formaldehyde, formic acid, and formate which cause much of the toxicity.
 The diagnosis may be suspected when there is acidosis or an increased osmol gap and confirmed by directly measuring blood levels.
 Other conditions that can produce similar symptoms include infections, exposure to other toxic alcohols, serotonin syndrome, and diabetic ketoacidosis.

 Early treatment increases the chance of a good outcome.
 Treatment consists of stabilizing the person and using an antidote.
 The preferred antidote is fomepizole, with ethanol used if this is not available.
 Hemodialysis may also be used in those where there is organ damage or a high degree of acidosis.
 Other treatments may include sodium bicarbonate, folate, and thiamine.

-Outbreaks of methanol ingestion have occurred due to contamination of drinking alcohol.
-This is more common in the developing world.
+Oral methanol toxicity is more common in the developing world.
 In 2013 more than 1700 cases occurred in the United States.
 Those affected are usually adults and males.
 Toxicity to methanol has been described as early as 1856.